 Don’t offer too much for free

-When users feel that they can access everything they need for free, they may not see the value in paying for additional features or services.
+When users feel that they can access everything they need for free, they may not see the value in paying for additional features.
 Ask yourself this: if an app you love offers you everything you basically need for free with a few unnecessary additions for a premium price, would you pay for them?

 It’s crucial to strike a balance between offering enough free features to encourage users to engage with the app and creating a clear value proposition for the premium version.
 When you’re devising your in-app purchase strategy, make sure that the premium version offers valuable features that aren’t available in the free version.